predatorx7/predatorx7/README.md

   ### Hello, my name is Mushaheed.
   I'm a **software developer**, and an **open-source** enthusiast.
-  <br />I love to create beautiful, and easy to use applications for users and awesome tools for developers.
+  <br />I love to create beautiful, and easy-to-use applications for users and excellent tools for developers.

-  I'm highly interested in Computer Programming. <br/> Currently learning more about containerization, different forms of computing such as Concurrency, Asynchronous.
+  I'm highly interested in Computer Programming. <br/> Currently learning more about containerization and different forms of computing.

   <img src="https://c.tenor.com/Ax9SSqy-tXoAAAAi/angel-wings.gif" width="90" />